About This Blog

 30th December 1896 the Execution of Jose Rizal

-One hundred and fifteen years ago today, José Rizal – the “George Washington of the Philippines” – was executed by the Spanish Army following a false conviction for rebellion, sedition and conspiracy.
-Rizal had devoted all of his brief adult life … Continue reading
+On this day in 1896, José Rizal – the “George Washington of the Philippines” – was executed by the Spanish Army following a false conviction for rebellion, sedition and conspiracy.
+Rizal had devoted all of his brief adult life to liberating … Continue reading

 29th December 1926 the Death of Rainer Maria Rilke

-Today we pay tribute to the brilliant poet, Rainer Maria Rilke, who died of leukaemia eighty-four years ago at the age of fifty-one.
-In the age of disillusionment, Rilke was a mystic who pondered the Big Questions – life, love, … Continue reading
+Today we pay tribute to Rainer Maria Rilke, who died of leukaemia on this day in 1926 at the age of fifty-one.
+In the age of disillusionment, Rilke was a mystic who pondered the Big Questions – life, love, meaning … Continue reading

 25th December 2006 the Death of James Brown

-Today we pay tribute to James Brown – the legendary Godfather of Soul and self-proclaimed ‘Hardest Working man in Showbusiness’ – whose death exactly five years ago robbed us of a true World Artist and Culture Hero of the highest order, … Continue reading
+Today we pay tribute to James Brown – the legendary Godfather of Soul and self-proclaimed ‘Hardest Working man in Show Business’ – whose death on Christmas Day 2006 robbed us of a true World Artist and Culture Hero of the highest … Continue reading

 23rd December 1888 Vincent van Gogh Mutilates His Ear